-MFC's Audit Committee was composed of the following members as at December 31, 2022: Guy Bainbridge (Chair of the Audit Committee), Nicole Arnaboldi, Joseph Caron, Tsun-yan Hsieh, Vanessa Kanu and Andrea Rosen.
+MFC's Audit Committee was composed of the following members as at December 31, 2023: Guy Bainbridge (Chair of the Audit Committee), Tsun-yan Hsieh, Vanessa Kanu, Andrea Rosen and May Tan.
 The Board has reviewed the committee membership and determined that all members are financially literate as required by the NYSE Listed Company Manual and the applicable instruments of the Canadian Securities Administrators.
 All committee members are independent, pursuant to applicable regulatory and stock exchange requirements.
-The Board has also determined that Guy Bainbridge, Nicole Arnaboldi, Tsun-yan Hsieh, Vanessa Kanu and Andrea Rosen have the necessary qualifications to be designated as audit committee financial experts under SOX.
-On February 15, 2023, May Tan joined the Audit Committee and Nicole Arnaboldi ceased to be a member of the Audit Committee.
-The Board has determined that May Tan is financially literate and has the necessary qualifications to be designated as an audit committee financial expert under SOX.
+The Board has also determined that Guy Bainbridge, Tsun-yan Hsieh, Vanessa Kanu, Andrea Rosen and May Tan have the necessary qualifications to be designated as audit committee financial experts under SOX.